GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-67/index.md

 ### Google I/O is a wrap {: #google-io }

-If you didn’t make it to I/O, or may you did, but didn’t see all the web talks, check out the
+If you didn't make it to I/O, or may you did, but didn't see all the web talks, check out the
 [Chrome and Web playlist](https://www.youtube.com/playlist?list=PLNYkxOF6rcIC4NQeXpdAy0RbOACI66Hvf) to get caught up on all the latest from Google I/O!